ArgonDesign/alogic/doc/statements.md

 Multi-way branches can be constructed using the `case` statement.
 This multi-way branch is more similar to the analogous Verilog `case` statement, and less similar to the C `switch` statement.
 The general syntax is:

 ```
   case (<cond>) {
    <case-clauses>
   }
 ```

 Where each case clause is of the form:

 ```
   <selector> : <statement>
 ```

 There can be a single `default` selector.
-Other selectors are comma separated lists of expressions, which are evaluated in a top to down order, and the statements of the first clause with a selector equal to the condition expression are executed.
+Other selectors are comma separated lists of expressions, which are evaluated in a top to bottom order, and the statements of the first clause with a selector equal to the condition expression are executed.
 As opposed to the C `switch` statement, the selectors do not need to be constant expressions:

 ```
   // Assume foo is an u3
   case (foo) {
     3'd0, 3'd1, 3'd2: a = 0;
-    bar + 1: a = 1;
+    bar + 3'd1: a = 1;
     default: a = 2;
   }
 ```

 Case clauses can contain arbitrarily complex statements using a block:

 ```
   case (foo) {
     bar: {